 Ideally, the company will try to produce some additional value by a product or service, not just for shareholders, but for themselves.
 This additional value will make investors interested in the company.
 Then they may be willing to pay more for these shares and the company stock prices will rise.
 The cash flow once again will be used to invest in more assets to raise the value.

 If not, the company value will lower, and so will the share price.
 More investors will be willing to buy lower priced shares to keep the cash flow going and the share price could rise in the near future.
 However, the cash flow after a pullback can only be justified if the company is making more products or services people will pay for.
 If not, they will likely close down.
 Some companies will close down, but many will continue growing and on occasion falling.

 It is kind of like a cycle.
-I have a perfect analogy for this that will require a new post.
 A company starts developing some cash flow.
 The cash flow raises the value, but the value can only go so high with the limited cash flow.
 They then try to develop additional cash flow, usually from investors, but there is a cap in cash flow as fewer people will invest until the company shows value gains again.
 Hopefully, the company will develop assets that raise their value.
 The shareholders are happy, investors are eager and it starts all over again.